mikiehan/CS356R-Proj2-Starter/README.md

 	![image](./FMCW.png)
 The green line represents the transmitted signal where the frequency increases from f0 till fx(T), where T is the duration of one sweep or chirp (chirp duration).
 The figure shows 2 sweeps.

-The red line represents the received signal which is the delayed copy of the transmitted signal by &Delta;t (aka TOF, Time Of Flight)= distance traveled/speed of signal.
+The red line represents the received signal which is a delayed copy of the transmitted signal by &Delta;t (aka TOF, Time Of Flight)= distance traveled/speed of signal.

+The basic idea for FMCW signal is since the received signal (RX) is a delayed copy of the transmitted signal (TX), by estimating the frequency difference between TX and RX (&Delta;f, which is easier to measure), we can estimate the time difference between TX and RX (&Delta;t, or TOF), and based on &Delta;t we can estimate the distance.

+Based on the FMCW signal figure.
+Answer the following questions.

+* What is the slope of TX signal (which is the same as the slope of RX signal) in terms of Bandwidth B and Chirp duration T?
+[Put your answer here]

+*

 In our experiment setting, the acoustic FMCW signal is transmitted from the wireless device and reaches the body and reflected back to the wireless device, thus distance traveled is 2*D where D is the one way distance from the device to the body.
 	![image](./distance.png)

 The acoustic FMCW signal travels at 343 m/s (this is the speed of sound) and we use the frequency range is from 10kHz till 22kHz (Bandwidth of 12kHz).

 * What is FMCW Signal?
 To understand, type the following commands in MATLAB:
 	```MATLAB